keptn/lifecycle-toolkit/docs/blog/posts/multi-stage-delivery-using-gitops.md

 - Add metadata and links to traces for a specific ArgoCD `Application`.
-This enables you to enrich your traces with additional information that you can use to understand and analyze the performance of your `Applications`
+This enables you to enrich your traces with additional information that you can use to understand and analyze the performance of your applications

 The `KeptnAppContext` manifest looks as follows: